openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/movement/strided-slice-1.rst

 Notice that the basic slicing operation assumes N = M (that is, i-th slicing step corresponds to i-th dimension), as no masks are used.

-.. note:: Indexing in Reverse
+.. note:: Indexing in Reverse (Slicing in Reverse)

    If :math:`stride[i] < 0`, the indexing will happen in reverse.
 At each step, the value of :math:`stride[i]` will be subtracted from the :math:`slicing\_index`.
 As long as the :math:`slicing\_index > end[i]`, the corresponding element is added to the output.
 Whenever :math:`slicing\_index <= end[i]`, the slicing stops.